 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you.
+If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-*post updated June, 2019
+*post updated October, 2019

 Selecting a Hotel in Europe: Consider chain hotel loyalty

-Selecting a Hotel in Europe: Do the math
+Selecting a Hotel in Europe: Do the math on chain loyalty

 Explore the wide world of all the hotel options - carefully

 If you aren't going with a "must-have" or one of the chain options we discussed, you're entering the scary world of random, foreign hotels.

 A few words of advice!
 I generally go for one of the hotels recommended in a reputable travel book like Frommer's or Rick Steves, taking into account the general bias of both authors.
 I have stumbled upon gorgeous hotels run by sweet, accommodating, caring hoteliers throughout Europe, using this approach.

 If it seems too good to be true, it is.
 TripAdvisor is, as always, both a friend and an enemy.
 But, do check it out.
 I look for total red flag posts like "I found a half-eaten burrito in my room"- that's real, and avoid the scathing review "the soap made my nose itch and no one cared."
 Take it all with a grain of salt, but look for things that could be a deal breaker for you.